datacarpentry/image-processing/episodes/05-creating-histograms.md

 > {: .output}
 {: .callout}

-In our color histogram program, we are using a tuple, `(channel_id, c)`, as the `for` variable.
+In our colour histogram program, we are using a tuple, `(channel_id, c)`, as the `for` variable.
-The first time through the loop, the `channel_id` variable takes the value `0`, referring to the position of the red color channel, and the `c` variable contains the string `"red"`.
+The first time through the loop, the `channel_id` variable takes the value `0`, referring to the position of the red colour channel, and the `c` variable contains the string `"red"`.
 The second time through the loop the values are the green channels position and `"green"`, and the third time they are the blue channel position and `"blue"`.